Heart Healthy Mixed Bean Salad

 By incorporating these elements, you can transform this basic bean salad into a hearty and well-rounded meal that offers a balance of protein, fiber, healthy fats, and nutrients.
 Feel free to experiment with different combinations of ingredients to suit your taste preferences and dietary needs.

-How to store bean salad
+How to store mixed bean salad

 1. Refrigeration: Bean salad should be stored in an airtight container in the refrigerator.
 Transfer the salad into a clean container with a tight-fitting lid if it was prepared in a mixing bowl or a serving dish.

-2. Timing: Consume the bean salad within 3 to 4 days for optimal freshness and food safety.
+2. Timing: Consume the dense bean salad within 3 to 4 days for optimal freshness and food safety.
 After this time, the quality may decline, and there is a higher risk of bacterial growth.

 3. Separation: If your bean salad contains ingredients like avocado that may become mushy or spoil quickly, it’s best to store them separately.
 Keep the delicate components in a separate container and add them to the salad just before serving.